City-of-Helsinki/react-helsinki-headless-cms/README.md

 `podman compose up --build` when using Podman

-Alternatevly, the local environment can be used:
+Alternatively, the local environment can be used:

 `yarn dev`